 To understand the withering of someone who takes their own life, let’s look at the human brain for a moment.

 We are born with many more brain cells than we ultimately need.
 Depending on the tasks we have to complete, based on our surroundings and our community, some of the cells won’t be linked to a network of other cells.
 Over time, those lone cells will wither and die as a normal part of development.

 So, like the cells that are not connected to functional networks in our brain, people who take their lives feel dramatically disconnected.
-We know this because suicides are often triggered by breakups, separation, and death of a loved one.
-They are also triggered when someone feels shamed by a bankruptcy, criminal conviction or other public loss of face.
+We know this because suicides are often triggered by breakups, separation, and the death of a loved one.
+They are also triggered when someone feels shamed by a bankruptcy, criminal conviction, or other public loss of face.
 Each of these incidents disconnect a person from their tribe.

 At an even more subtle, internal level.
-When our basic needs for comfort, caring and connection are unmet and we have no way to communicate those needs without feeling embarrassed or babyish, we struggle.
+When our basic needs for comfort, caring, and connection are unmet and we have no way to communicate those needs without feeling embarrassed or babyish, we struggle.
 We hate ourselves for having those needs, and we isolate because we feel ashamed of them.
 And the problem deepens because we don’t do well alone.

 Humans are supremely social animals

 Studies have shown repeatedly that we cannot live alone and thrive.
 Communities around the world who are the healthiest and live the longest are shown to have robust social networks.
 And the people in those communities who live the longest have strong ties to a large social group.

 Babies who are fed and clothed but who have no ongoing human contact die rapidly.